 Our dropper posts range in travel lengths from 90 to 200mm.
 When we say “travel length” we’re referring to the maximum distance that the seat can raise or lower when the post is actuated.
-For mountain biking, we recommend using a longer travel dropper post like the Bachelor, Rainier, or Cascade to get the seat out of the way while you’re descending.
+For mountain biking, we recommend using a longer travel dropper post like the Loam, Rainier, or Cascade to get the seat out of the way while you’re descending.
 Doing so not only increases safety but gives you more clearance for getting sendy.

 If you’re looking to purchase a dropper post for a road/gravel/CX bike, we recommend looking into a shorter travel dropper post like the Pine, Rainier 27.2, or Coast.
 The overall length of a dropper post is directly tied to the travel length (i.e. longer travel = a longer overall post).
 Since these types of bikes often have obstructions in the seat tube that will hinder dropper post insertion or high standover heights relative to modern MTB's, it’s likely that your bike will only be compatible with a shorter dropper post.
 Use the instructions and dropper post calculator below to determine what length of dropper post is right for you.

 Recommendations aside, dropper post length is based off of a combination of personal preference and what your bike can handle.
 Be sure to use the following steps to measure your current seat post and find the correct dropper size for you and your bike.

 Step 1: With the seat post at full height for pedaling, measure (in millimeters) from the top of your seat collar to the center of your saddle rails.
 This is called maximum extension.